corrode/corrode.github.io/content/blog/immutability/index.md

 series = "Idiomatic Rust"
 +++

+In my experience with larger codebases, it seems that programmers often go to great lengths to avoid copying data — even if only once.
+This is especially true for systems programmers.
+They are deeply conscious of performance and memory usage, sometimes to the detriment of code readability or even potential compiler optimizations, like enabling parallelization.

+I've observed this in Rust as well.
+Beginners frequently try to sidestep `.clone()` calls at every turn in an attempt to prematurely optimize their code.
+I believe this approach is misguided.
+It can lead to bugs, maintainability issues, and, ironically, could be the reason for *worse* performance.

+This article aims to convince you (or someone you know) that adopting immutability is central to writing idiomatic Rust.
+This approach results in clearer, more maintainable code, that is easy to refactor and parallelize.
+The use of `mut` should be limited and confined to tight local scopes.

+I hope to clear up the long-standing myth that mutability is faster and required to write performant systems code.

+But first, let's take a step back and look at the context of why this is important.

+## Immutability and State

 As programmers, we think a lot about state.
 Is the user logged in?
 Can this edge-case ever occur?
 Is the coffee pot empty again?